-5. Service Plans 2017/2018
+5. Service Plans 2018/2019

-- 5.1 The service plans of the individual service areas within Regulation and Enforcement, at Appendices 1-5, detail the services that are provided together with outcomes, measures and targets in respect of the specific services to be delivered in 2017/2018.
-They also set out the significant numbers of interactions that Regulation and Enforcement have with businesses and consumers during the year. - 5.3 Each service plan demonstrates how it represents improvements in the services to be delivered.
-The plans also include details of the resources available to deliver the planned services. - 5.4 All of the services provided by Regulation and Enforcement are delivered under the Governments' Customer Service Excellence Standard which forms the basis of our compliance with the statutory duty to inform, consult and involve.
-Investors in People accreditation and, for some services, ISO 9000 accreditation provides further assurance and independent assessment of the quality of services delivered. - 5.5 Over the year ahead Regulation and Enforcement will continue to work with partners on key issues to maximise the use of our resources to deliver the best outcomes for Birmingham, this is detailed in the individual service plans.
+- 5.1 The service plans of the individual service areas within Regulation and Enforcement, attached at Appendices 1-5, detail the services that are provided together with outcomes, measures and targets in respect of the specific services to be delivered in 2018/2019.
+They also set out the significant numbers of interactions that Regulation and Enforcement have with businesses and members of the public during the year. - 5.2 Each service plan demonstrates how it represents improvements in the services to be delivered.
+The plans also include details of the resources available to deliver the planned services. - 5.3 Regulation and Enforcement retains Investors in People accreditation and, for some services, ISO 9000 accreditation provides further assurance and independent assessment of the quality of services delivered. - 5.4 Over the year ahead Regulation and Enforcement will continue to work with partners on key issues to maximise the use of our resources to deliver the best outcomes for Birmingham, this is detailed in the individual service plans.